 If you prefer the indoors but still want to partake in the fun, book a table at the Guy Fawkes Inn in York, built on the very spot where the notorious plotter was born.
 It’s got plenty of historical character, serves hearty food, offers beautifully furnished rooms, and is set within the shadow of York Minster.
-On 5 November doubles start from £209 including breakfast.

 Leeds Castle, Kent, 9-10 November

 Watch a fireworks extravaganza sparkle and bang above the turrets of ‘the loveliest castle in the world’.
 The spectacle is set against a soundtrack pop music and there’ll be a striking display of colourful projections on the side of the ancient castle.
 Tickets are already sold out for Saturday, but if you’re quick you could be there on Sunday!

 Lord Mayor’s Firework Display, London, 9 November

 The annual Lord Mayor’s Firework display takes place the weekend after Bonfire Night.
 During the day you can cheer on the Mayor’s procession as it makes its way through central London.
 In the evening, more than half a tonne of giant fireworks will mark the beginning of a new mayoral year.

 Poole celebrates bonfire night with a fabulous (free) firework display over the second largest natural harbour in the world (second only to Sydney).
 The whole length of Poole Quay will be packed with street performers and live music keeping the crowds entertained.
 Watch the waters light up in a myriad of colours at the largest free fireworks extravaganza on the south coast.